A guide to Porsche Panamera insurance by Daigle & Travers

 Agreed Value is the best policy to have; it indicates that if you have an accident, an insurance plan with agreed value will cover the loss up to the agreed amount specified in your policy.

 These policies do not have actual cash value stated anywhere.
 You need to validate that your insurance provider uses the actual Porsche Panamera value when they issue the policy.
 If that value increases or decreases, you want to have the option to change the agreed value.

 Collision and Comprehensive Coverage

 If you are the owner of an Porsche Panamera, it’s smart to add collision and comprehensive insurance protection.
-If you are in an accident and do not have this coverage, you may have to spend thousands out-of-pocket to have your car repaired.
+If you’re in an accident and don’t have this coverage, you may have to spend thousands out-of-pocket on car repairs.

 Various Other Important Information to Remember: